ntaneja1985/DesignPatterns/README.md

 - Behind the scenes, the foreach loop uses an iterator to access each employee sequentially.
 But as a developer, you don't need to worry about how it's happening; you just focus on the high-level logic
 - The Iterator Design Pattern allows sequential access to the elements of an aggregate object (i.e., a collection) without exposing how those elements are stored internally
 - It provides a uniform interface for traversing different data structures.
-So whether you’re dealing with a List, an ArrayList, or an Array, you can use the same approach to iterate through their elements
+So whether you're dealing with a List, an ArrayList, or an Array, you can use the same approach to iterate through their elements
 - The main idea is to separate the iteration logic from the collection object itself.
 - IEnumerable<T> helps us to iterate through a collection.
 Internally it uses IEnumerator.
 - IEnumerable<T> doesnot have an add method, it only helps us to iterate over an object, helps us to maintain the sanctity of the object